 As we start up, we are excited to be recruiting and training local volunteers to mentor the young people who are referred to us.
 This is an exciting time to join a great programme which is already thriving in London, Oxford and Birmingham.
 Could you spare an hour a week to mentor a young refugee?

-Thank you to the funders who have made this work possible, including Peterborough City Council's Communities Fund.
+Thank you to the funders who have made this work possible, including Peterborough City Council's Communities Fund and Edlumino Education Aid.
 Could you join them through a one-off gift or a regular donation to RSN?